 There is also an important EU dimension attached to many devices which operate within the CUS framework.
-This is most applicable to SRDs which benefit from the creation of European wide markets, thereby allowing manufacturers to exploit economies of scale which in turn leads to lower equipment costs.
+This is most applicable to SRDs which benefit from the creation of European-wide markets, thereby allowing manufacturers to exploit economies of scale which in turn leads to lower equipment costs.
 Consumers may also benefit directly from the ability to roam, utilising equipment across national borders.
 Furthermore, the creation of single conditions throughout Europe reduces the risk of interference resulting from cross-border usage of devices.
-Mott MacDonald estimates the NPV to the EU of harmonising CUS is between Euro 463-898 billion.